CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     the Toolbox, impl assets are filtered from Process Explorer by default.
 You can click the Filter icon to configure this, or view the .impl file from the assets directory on your hard drive.

   - Also remember that we told the Designer wizard to use bug.png for our activity's toolbox icon.
-You probably guessed that the icon is an asset as well.
+You probably guessed that the icon image is an asset as well.
     Download [bug.png from GitHub](https://github.com/CenturyLinkCloud/mdw-demo/blob/master/assets/com/centurylink/mdw/demo/bugs/bug.png)
     into assets/com/centurylink/mdw/demo/bugs in your project.
 Then close all open files and refresh Process Explorer to see it appear.